deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

     # 5151

-Decreasing the integration density may decrease simulation time for computationally intensive experiments, but will also decrease the quality of the spectrum.
+Decreasing the integration density may decrease simulation time for computationally intensive experiments but will also reduce the quality of the spectrum.
 Similarly, increasing integration density will improve spectrum quality but also increase computation time.

 Decompose Spectrum